top of page

 The Modern Cannabis Trade

-Cannabis Growing Regions of the World: An Analysis
+Cannabis Growing Regions of the World

-Why is geography so important?
+Why is

 Geography is central to understanding cannabis growing and hashish making, regardless of how the discipline is defined: Cannabis Sativa is one of the most sensitive of agricultural products to variations in the physical environment; landscapes of cannabis in traditional growing regions reflect deep cultural resonances about the relationships between humans and the places in which they live; and the spatial distribution of Cannabis production and the styles or methods used for the production of refined goods such as Charas or Hashish vary significantly across the globe.

-Wine is very similar to Cannabis in many ways and when it comes to wine; almost every descriptive account of a wine region refers to its geography, usually focusing on its physical environment, and the influence that this has on the character of the wines.
+Wine is very similar to Cannabis in many ways and when it comes to wine; almost every descriptive account of a wine region refers to its geography, usually focusing on its physical environment and the influence that this has on the character of the wines.
 Moreover, important publications by archaeologists, historians, and economists, alongside many others, frequently refer to aspects of geography in their understandings of wine, often in terms of its role in international trade, its spatial variability, or the significance of the environment in shaping the distribution of grape growing and wine production.

 However when it comes to Cannabis, there is no such approach.
 Cannabis writers barely cover the subject of traditional growing regions and very few serious scientists of any discipline have approached subject with this sort of rigour.

-First, the strains of the last 500 years would need to be properly understood.
+First, the landraces of the last 500 years would need to be properly understood.
 Haze is supposedly a mixture of three Colombians.
 What is the genetic background of Punta Rojo or the so called 'Highland Colombian'?

 What makes those strains different from any other?